microsoftgraph/microsoft-graph-docs-contrib/concepts/application-rollkey-prooftoken.md

 4. Use the PoP token to remove a certificate from the app or service principal object using the **removeKey** method.

 > [!IMPORTANT]
 > Applications that don't have any existing *valid* certificates because certificates haven't been added yet or existing certificates have expired can't use this service action.
-Instead, use the [Update application](/graph/applications-how-to-add-certificate) operation to update the update the **keyCredential** property.
+Instead, use the [Update application](/graph/applications-how-to-add-certificate) operation to update the **keyCredential** property.

 ## Prerequisites